budget as a freelancer

 How to Budget as a Freelancer When Income Changes Every Month

-When your income fluctuates wildly from month to month, standard 50/30/20 budgeting advice falls apart.
-You can’t rigidly save 20% of your income if you don’t know exactly what 100% of your income will be.
-If you are waiting on a client to finally approve a heavy video editing project so you can send the final invoice, but your rent and software subscriptions are due tomorrow, that cash flow gap creates massive anxiety.
+When your income fluctuates wildly from month to month, standard budgeting advice falls apart.
+You cannot rigidly save 20% of your income if you don’t know exactly what 100% of your income will be.
+If you are waiting on a client to finally approve a heavy video project so you can send the final invoice, but your rent and software subscriptions are due tomorrow, that cash flow gap creates massive anxiety.
+(If you are just getting started in this specific space, read How to Start a Video Editing Side Hustle (Even as a Beginner)).

 If you want to learn how to budget as a freelancer, you have to stop budgeting based on what you hope to make, and start budgeting based on your Baseline.